-- 1) Supervises work performed by Harbormasters. - 2) Plans work schedules, assigns job priorities, and directs day-to-day tasks of the Harbormaster Department personnel. - 3) Monitors the activities of and evaluates the performance of Harbormasters assigned to assist in the operation and management of maritime facilities. - 4) Ensures proper completion and accounting of attendance and timesheet reporting. - 5) Maintains and reports all vessel and cargo operations activity in an efficient, timely, and accurate manner for use in District critical statistical and financial purposes. - 6) Provides monthly reports of incidents, Harbormaster activity and usage of Port owned Harbormaster boat. - 7) Enforces provisions, rules and regulations in the District's Port Terminal Tariff. - 8) Serves as a liaison with tenants, terminal users and customers to ensure quality customer relations and service. - 9) Monitors and maintains reports regarding tenant operations for conformance to lease requirements. - 10) Communicates with all inbound and outbound vessels via marine band radio to insure safe and orderly vessel traffic control in harbor waters.
+- o Supervises work performed by Harbormasters. - o Plans work schedules, assigns job priorities, and directs day-to-day tasks of the Harbormaster Department personnel. - o Monitors the activities of and evaluates the performance of Harbormasters assigned to assist in the operation and management of maritime facilities. - o Ensures proper completion and accounting of attendance and timesheet reporting. - o Maintains and reports all vessel and cargo operations activity in an efficient, timely, and accurate manner for use in District critical statistical and financial purposes. - o Provides monthly reports of incidents, Harbormaster activity and usage of Port owned Harbormaster boat. - o Enforces provisions, rules and regulations in the District's Port Terminal Tariff. - Serves as a liaison with tenants, terminal users and customers to ensure quality customer relations and service. - Monitors and maintains reports regarding tenant operations for conformance to lease requirements. - o Communicates with all inbound and outbound vessels via marine band radio to insure safe and orderly vessel traffic control in harbor waters. - o Reviews cargo manifest and wharfage statements for accuracy. - o Plans terminal space allocations for berthing, cargo or cruise ship operations. - o Coordinates the berthing assignments for all vessels utilizing District wharves.